Insular script: Unicode

 Unicode treats representation of letters of the Latin alphabet written in insular script as a typeface choice that needs no separate coding.
 Only a few Insular letters have specific code-points because they are used by phonetic specialists.
 To render the full alphabet correctly, a suitable display font should be chosen.
 To display the specialist characters, there are several fonts that may be used; three free ones that support these characters are Junicode, Montagel, and Quivira.
-Gentium and Charis SIL support the alphabetic letters (U+A77x and U+A78x).
+Gentium and Charis SIL support ⁊ and the alphabetic letters U+1ACx, U+A77x, U+A78x and U+1D7x.